vertica/VerticaPy/docs/source/user_guide_data_exploration_correlations.rst

     churn.corr(["tenure", "TotalCharges"], method = "pearson")

 Note, however, that having a low Pearson relationship imply that the variables aren't correlated.
-For example, let's compute the Pearson correlation coefficient between 'tenure' and 'TotalCharges' to the power of 20.
+For example, let's compute the Pearson correlation coefficient between ``tenure`` and ``TotalCharges`` to the power of 20.

 .. ipython:: python

     churn["TotalCharges^20"] = churn["TotalCharges"] ** 20
     churn.corr(["tenure", "TotalCharges^20"], method = "pearson")

-We know that the 'tenure' and 'TotalCharges' are strongly linearly correlated.
-However we can notice that the correlation between the 'tenure' and 'TotalCharges' to the power of 20 is not very high.
+We know that the ``tenure`` and ``TotalCharges`` are strongly linearly correlated.
+However we can notice that the correlation between the ``tenure`` and ``TotalCharges`` to the power of 20 is not very high.
 Indeed, the Pearson correlation coefficient is not robust for monotonic relationships, but rank-based correlations are.
 Knowing this, we'll calculate the Spearman's rank correlation coefficient instead.

 .. code-block:: ipython